simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 So if your bank's CSV includes the last three months of data, you can download and `import` it every month (or week, or day) and only the new transactions will be imported each time.

 It works as follows.
-For each imported `FILE`:
+For each imported `FILE` (usually CSV, but they could be any of hledger's input formats):

 - It tries to find the latest date seen previously, by reading it from a hidden `.latest.FILE` in the same directory.
 - Then it processes `FILE`, ignoring any transactions on or before the "latest seen" date.

 And after a successful import, it updates the `.latest.FILE`(s) for next time (unless `--dry-run` was used).

-This is simple system that works fairly well for transaction data (usually CSV, but it could be any of hledger's input formats).
+This is a simple system that works fairly well for transaction data.
 It assumes:

 1. new items always have the newest dates